 The Discovery Centre features an exhibit downstairs on the wetlands around the world.
 Upstairs, there’s an area with interactive water games where children can learn more about what it’s like to live in wetland areas, and some challenges people face such as building homes on flood plains or creating irrigation systems.

-The water guns were certainly very popular!
 The Discovery Centre is an excellent place for children to be interactive and learn more about these unique environments.
-And the water activities and arcade ball game are great fun for the little ones!
+And the water activities and arcade ball game are great fun for the little ones.
 It’s a great place to visit year round.

-Book your tickets for Illuminature at WWT Wetland Centre London
+Book your visit to the WWT London Wetland Centre

 WWT London Wetland Centre Address